 This section describes an overview of the existing biological resources within the Assessment Area and the potential effects to those resources that would be associated with the Project.
 Biological resources refer to the flora (plants) and fauna (invertebrates, fish, birds, amphibians, reptiles, birds, and mammals) that may be found or have historically been found at the Assessment Area.
 Biological resources may also include rivers, lakes, wetlands, upland communities, and other habitat types necessary to support local flora and fauna.
-See Section 3.4 for a discussion of water resources in and near the Assessment Area.
 Vegetation is a key habitat component and acts to stabilize soils and prevent erosion; additionally, information on vegetation can be used in evaluating potential effects to species and habitats.
-Potential effects to biological resources can be direct, such as individual mortality, harassment or displacement occurring at the same time as the proposed action, or indirect, such as displacement due to changes in habitat or resource availability.
-Effects of the Proposed Action on Federally listed species, as well as other species of concern, and critical habitat are addressed in this section.
+Potential effects to biological resources can be direct (project-related mortality) or indirect (displacement, degradation, or loss of habitat).
+Effects of the Proposed Action on Federally listed species, as well as other species of concern, and critical habitat must be addressed.